RiddheshRajwadkar/Landing-page/README.md

 - **Features Section**
   Highlighted features with visually appealing cards for key selling points.

-- **Customer Reviews**
+- **Quote Section**
-  A section showcasing testimonials with professional styling to build trust.
+  A section showcasing a random quote with professional styling to build trust.

 - **Callout Section**
   An engaging call-to-action area to drive user interaction.